12 Illustration Styles Every Illustrator Should Know

 What are the different styles of Illustration?

-Traditional illustration started with techniques such as drawing, painting, and carving on a wide range of mediums:
+Traditional illustration started with drawing, painting, and carving in a traditional medium.
+It's an art form that manifested in a wide variety of techniques, such as:

 Vintage and retro